 Drivers out late at night may be eager to get home.
-Road trippers want to push through one more hour of a long trip and just get there already.
-New parents skating by on just a couple hours of sleep still have to drive to and from work.
-Stopping to rest is inconvenient and breaks will only lengthen your time on the road, making them inconvenient and unattractive.
+Road trippers want to push through one more hour of a long trip and get there already.
+New parents skating by on just a couple of hours of sleep still have to drive to and from work.
+Stopping to rest is inconvenient, and breaks will only lengthen your time on the road, making them inconvenient and unattractive.
 But breaks for rest on the road may be just what you need to stay alert and alive on the road.

 What You Can Do to Prevent Drowsy Driving